Public Service

 Public Service Quick Facts

-- The Stein Scholars Program in Public Interest Law & Ethics is a nationally recognized honors program that provides students with a comprehensive educational curriculum and abundant extracurricular opportunities that combine academic training with practical experience in public interest law.
+- The Stein Scholars Program in Public Interest Law & Ethics is a nationally recognized honors program that combines dynamic student discussions, academic training, and practical experience in public interest law.
+Students are provided with dedicated career counseling, course requirements focused on critical perspectives and hands-on experiences, weekly student-led programming, and opportunities to address legal needs in our NYC community.
 This application-based program spans the entirety of each student’s law school career and aims to set them up for success for a career in public interest practice.

 PIRC Student Groups*